Renewable Energy Definition

 There are many ways to produce renewable energy.
 The most common sources include solar energy, wind energy, geothermal energy, hydropower, biological energy, and wave and tidal energy.
 All these sources are regenerated in a short time and are generally non-polluting.
 However, there are challenges associated with each type, and there is no single source that can be found in all fields.

-See also Georgetown Renewable Energy
+See also Clean Energy Stocks With Dividends

 Facts About Renewable Energy In Brazil